 How to Submit Your Immunization Record

-In order to properly submit your immunization record, please see the following instructions:
+In order to properly submit your immunization record, please follow these instructions:

-- Click here to access the patient portal and sign-in with your GW Email Address ([email protected]) and password.
+- Access your student portal and sign-in with your GW Email Address and password.
 Ensure that you are trying to log on in Google Chrome, Safari, or Firefox.

 - Click on the “Medical Clearances” tab on the left side of the screen.

-- Under “Medical Clearances” click on the green “Update” button to upload a photo or scan of your immunization record.
+- Under “Medical Clearances” click on the green “Update” button to upload a photo or scan of your Mandatory Health Form (PDF).
 Please ensure that all documents are legible.

 - Click on each the green “Update” button next to each type of immunization and enter in the dates of immunization.
 You must enter in all of your dates for the required immunizations in order for us to verify your record.

-- Once you have updated all of your immunization dates, a staff member at CHC will review your record.
-Please check back by September 1st for Fall and February 1st for Spring to see if your immunization clearance was satisfied or not.
+- Once you have updated all of your immunization dates, a staff member at SHC will review your record.

-In order to add new documentation to update your immunization record please do the following:
+In order to add new documentation to update your immunization record please follow these instructions:

 - Click on the "Medical Clearances" tab.